 - “00” flour: finely milled flour used for pasta mainly.
 This may be the same as America’s pastry flour

-- Plain flour: like it says.
-America all-purpose flour (although some might disagree with that merger)
+- Plain flour: like it says; pretty much equivalent with America all-purpose flour

 - Whole grain flour: includes all of the wheat grain

-- Strong/bread flour: use for bread.
-Bread flour in the US
+- Strong/bread flour: used for bread; bread flour in the US

 In America, along with pastry flour, you also have cake flour.
-How lovely and simply you have made it!
+How lovely and simple you have made it!

 Time for a table: